xuyungang/ML_meets_omics_supp._notes/README.md

+# The supplementary notes for "Machine learning meets Omics: applications and perspectives"
+This repository provides the supplementary notes and figures for the review articale named "Machine learning meets Omics: applications and perspectives".

+## Note 1: Common deep learning approaches and their architectures

-# Publication numbers for Machine Learning in Omics (2006-2021)
+## Note 2: Publication numbers for Machine Learning in Omics (2006-2021)

 This repo has the source data and code for reproducing the circular barplot, which shows the increasing number of publication for machine learning (ML) in omics researches.